Skip to main content

 • Collaborative branches.
 Multiple users can commit changes and merge pull requests on collaborative branches.

-This feature was previously released as generally available on Retool Cloud and as closed beta for Self-hosted organizations.
+This feature was previously released as generally available for cloud instances and as closed beta for self-hosted instances.